Multi-index Sequential Monte Carlo ratio estimators for Bayesian Inverse problems: Multi-index sequential Monte Carlo

-Indeed it is the same coupling used in Section \ref{sec:MIMC}.
-It is hoped that this coupling of the prior will carry over to provide error estimates analogous to \eqref{eq:goodcoupling} for the estimator \eqref{eq:increments_ratio}, when computed using SMC. {We note that one can estimate \eqref{eq:increments_ratio} directly by importance sampling with respect to the prior, as described in Section \ref{sec:MIMC}, however this is not expected to be as efficient as using SMC.} We hence adapt Algorithm \ref{algo:smc} to an extended target which is an approximate coupling of the actual target as in \cite{ourac, ourmimc, ourmismc1, ourmismc2, vihola}, and utilize a ratio of estimates analogous to \eqref{eq:unbiased}, similar to what was done in \cite{vihola}.
+where $\delta_{\bx_1}$ denotes the Dirac delta function at $\bx_1$.
+Note that this is an exact coupling of the prior in the sense that for any $j \in \{1,\dots, 2^D\}$ \blu{ } Indeed it is the same coupling used in subsection \ref{sec:MIMC}.
+It is hoped that this coupling of the prior will carry over to provide error estimates analogous to \eqref{eq:goodcoupling} for the estimator \eqref{eq:increments_ratio}, when computed using SMC. {We note that one can estimate \eqref{eq:increments_ratio} directly by importance sampling with respect to the prior, as described in subsection \ref{sec:MIMC}, however this is not expected to be as efficient as using SMC.} We hence adapt Algorithm \ref{algo:smc} to an extended target which is an approximate coupling of the actual target as in \cite{ourac, ourmimc, ourmismc1, ourmismc2, vihola}, and utilize a ratio of estimates analogous to \eqref{eq:unbiased}, similar to what was done in \cite{vihola}.
 To this end, we define a likelihood on the coupled space as

-{Note that $k_\alpha=2^{\#\{i; \alpha_i\neq 0\}} \in \{0,2,\dots, 2^D\} \leq 2^D$ adjusts the effective dimension of the target when $\alpha$ is on the boundary of the index set.
-The approach above does not appear to scale well with respect to $D$, but in practice in high-dimensions there would be few (or no) terms in the interior of the index set.
-In the present work, we do not explicitly consider the role of $D$, however the methodology is applicable for high-dimensional targets and that is the subject of future work.
-Roughly, the cost of simulating the approximate coupling, and corresponding multi-increment, at level $\alpha$ will feature a constant $2^{k_\alpha}$ multiplying Assumption \ref{ass:rate}(C).
-The constant can be large, but this will not alter the complexity estimates.}